 Spending reward: 2x on most spending

 Lounges: Cardholders gain access to Capital One’s network of airport lounges with free food/drink.
 So, if you fly a lot, this can be a valuable perk.
-Cardholders can invite two guests free of charge to most lounges.
+In the past, cardholders can invite two guests free of charge to most lounges, but this perk has been taken away.

 Best use: This is similar to the Chase Sapphire Preferred (CSP), but offers at least 2x on all spending and provides lounge access.
-This is best for frequent travelers.
-Cardholders can add up to four authorized users on the card, who will receive the same lounge benefits as the original cardholder.
+This is best for frequent travelers, especially those often traveling alone.

 Comments: Not everyone wants to apply for cards multiple times each year to pursue bonuses.
-For the frequent traveler that wants a great card with tremendous perks, this card has it all.
-Think of the stereotypical businessperson with a spouse and three young-adult kids.
-They can get the card for themselves, add their spouse and kids as authorized users, and now everyone in the family can take advantage of free lounge access (with two free guests each!).
-And the businessperson receives 2% back on all spending, which is quite good.
+For the frequent traveler that wants a great card with tremendous perks, this is a great card.
 But it’s not for everyone.
 If you don’t travel much, this is not a great choice.

 Annual Fee: $0